 The BPECP is a key document to assist AU in implementing and ensuring compliance with the BBP standard.
-The BPECP pertains to AU employees identified in section 3.0 of this document.
+The BPECP pertains to AU employees identified in Chapter 2 of this document.
 This BPECP is based upon OSHA's model plan and, as required by the standard, includes:

 - Determination of employee exposure

 - Implementation of various methods of exposure control, including:

 - Universal precautions

-- Engineering and Work practice controls
+- Engineering and work practice controls

-- o Personal protective equipment (PPE)
+- Personal protective equipment (PPE)

 - Housekeeping

 - Hepatitis B vaccination

 - Post-exposure evaluation and follow-up

 - Communication of hazards to employees and training

 - Recordkeeping

 - Procedures for evaluating circumstances surrounding an exposure incident